-by Freddy J. Nager, Founder of Atomic Tango + No Relation To The Grinch; photo by Powhusku from Laramie, WY…
+by Freddy Tran Nager, Founder of Atomic Tango + No Relation To The Grinch; featured photo by Powhusku from Laramie, WY via Wikimedia Commons…

-With Black Friday lurking around the corner, the scariest marketing term is “doorbuster” — used to describe a deal so irresistible that you’ll want to break down the door to get at it.
-Now, that term might have been cute… slightly… a little… or maybe not… years ago, but since people have actually been killed by Black Friday stampedes, “doorbuster” is in horrific taste today.
+With Black Friday lurking around the corner, you’ll likely see the term “doorbuster” describing a deal so irresistible that you’ll want to break down the door to get at it.
+Now, that term might have been cute… slightly… a little… or maybe not… years ago, but since people have actually been killed by Black Friday stampedes, “doorbuster” is horrifically distasteful today.
 Any retailer who uses it for brick-and-mortar sales is essentially inviting violence.

 Plus, if you’re concerned about the true spirit of Christmas, what marketing word could sound less spiritual?
+“Oh come all ye faithful, joyful and doorbusting….”
 The materialistic frenzy leading up to December 25 — including Black Friday, Cyber Monday, and all related shopping orgies — is the true “War On Christmas,” NOT whether you say “Happy Holidays” (or nothing at all) on a coffee cup.

 So if all that bugs you, but you still have to give Christmas presents, here’s a friendlier Black Friday alternative.

 To honor the spirit of the holiday and avoid crowds mobs, simply buy from your favorite charity.
 This could be your favorite animal rescue, arts organization, national park, college, church, or even struggling independent artist/writer/musician.
 Many of them sell merchandise, both physically and online.
 Think of the benefits:

 - You financially support their cause (hence, you’re giving twice with one present).